olehermanse/mini-shell/README.md

 * Handle arrow key inputs
 * Other redirection operators: <, <<, >, >>, <&, >&
 * Custom string parse/split would be better than strtok, specifically for quoted string support.
+* Forks and pipes could be done better and more elegantly.